ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ### Angles:
 **We shall use the Adafruit AHRS library:**
--

 ### Notes:
 - *ISM330DHCX is an industrial-grade version of LSM6DSOX with improved durability and gyro range.*
 - *ISM330DHCX has built-in tilt direction, double tap, pedometer and free falling detection.*
 - *ISM330DHCX doesn't contain DMP but has Finite State Machine for machine learning and gesture recognition.
-For AHRS fusion algorithm STM provides iNEMO engine software but unfortunately it seems they removed it.
-Anyway, these features aren't possible to use on Arduino platform so it's not worth buying.*
+For AHRS fusion algorithm STM provides iNEMO engine software but unfortunately it seems they removed it.* **Anyway, these features aren't possible to use on Arduino platform so it's not worth buying.**

 ## Pololu MinIMU-9 v5 9DOF
 ### Calibration: